Video Game / Nobunaga's Ambition

 - Video Game Cruelty Potential: Just as in Romance of the Three Kingdoms, you can execute captured generals (or even your own retainers) on a whim.

-- Video Game Long Runner: Thirteen main releases since 1983, not counting all the little differences between ports and not even counting the PUK (Powerup Kit) updates for almost each of the releases.
+- Video Game Long Runner: Fourteen main releases since 1983, not counting all the little differences between ports and not even counting the PUK (Powerup Kit) updates for almost each of the releases.
 Not so many as its sister series, but still respectable.